-When you suffer from chronic pain, it’s not always clear what may be the underlying cause of your discomfort.
+When you suffer from chronic pain, it is not always clear what may be the underlying cause of your discomfort.
 If your pain is localized to your arm or leg and developed after an injury or cardiac condition, then you may be suffering from reflex sympathetic dystrophy (RSD).
-RSD isn’t common, but the team at Source Healthcare in Santa Monica, California, specializes in the condition and can provide the treatment you need to improve your pain.
+RSD is not common, but the team at Source Healthcare in Santa Monica, California specializes in the condition and can provide the treatment you need.
 To get answers to your questions, call the office or book an appointment online today.

 RSD, currently referred to as Type I complex regional pain syndrome (CRPS), is a painful condition that often develops after an injury, heart attack, or stroke.
 With RSD, the pain is typically localized to your arms or legs and usually worse than the pain caused by the inciting injury itself.

-With RSD, it’s believed that your sympathetic nervous system isn’t responding as it should.
-It increases blood flow to the area for the healing process, but doesn’t turn it off, resulting in swelling and pain.
+With RSD, it is believed that your sympathetic nervous system is not responding as it should.
+It increases blood flow to the area for the healing process but then does not turn it off; this results in swelling and pain.

-RSD symptoms tend to develop slowly and you may not realize that what you’re experiencing is abnormal.
+RSD symptoms tend to develop slowly, and you may not realize that what you are experiencing is abnormal.
 RSD pain most often develops in your arm, hip, or leg, and the pain may travel further than the original injury.

 In addition to pain, you may also experience:

-If you’re experiencing these symptoms, the team at Source Healthcare can determine if it’s due to RSD.
-There’s no single test that can diagnose RSD, but the team conducts comprehensive examinations to determine the underlying cause of your discomfort.
+If you are experiencing these symptoms, the team at Source Healthcare can determine if it is due to RSD.
+There is no single test that can diagnose RSD, but the team conducts comprehensive examinations to determine the underlying cause of your discomfort.

 Getting care for your RSD early improves your response to treatment and overall outcomes.